 - Fortim, Ceara – With beaches not yet touched by the growth of cities, there are kilometers of unspoiled landscape here.
 Located where the river Jaguaribe reaches the sea, it is an amazing place to have a quieter stay but with some luxury and away from the crowds.

-February – Rio de Janeiro
+Is February a good month for a honeymoon in Brazil? – Rio de Janeiro

 Yes, Rio is here on the list.
 Because chances are that if you are thinking about a honeymoon in Brazil, you might be wanting to check the carnival parade.
 If that’s the case, February (sometimes March, check the calendar for the year you are coming as it changes) is when you will want to come.